 What happens if it snows at our wedding?

-Splitboarding elopement in Colorado
+Winter elopement in Colorado

 Luckily snow is also the easiest to deal with of the bad weather scenarios!
-Snow makes for incredible photos, does not damage cameras the way rain can, and it’s also just straight up fun to play in 😉 But here are a few important things to plan for when there’s a chance it could snow on your wedding day.
+Snow makes for incredible photos, does not damage cameras the way rain can, and it’s also just straight up fun to play in.
+But here are a few important things to plan for when there’s a chance it could snow on your wedding day.

-• Make sure that all the most important guests and vendors are in the area the day before, if there’s a chance of road closures.
+• Make sure that all the most important guests and vendors are in the area the day before if there’s a chance of road closures.

 What happens if it rains at our wedding?